Metro Council unanimously votes to kill stormwater fee, blocks introduction of item threatening parish attorney's job

 Dotson is appointed by the council but works for both council members, the parish and the mayor.

-Mayor Sharon Weston Broome said it's standard practice that a mayor has an executive council separate from legal representatives of the council and parish government.
+Mayor Broome said it's standard practice that a mayor has an executive council separate from legal representatives of the council and parish government.

-The council briefly discussed taking steps to fire Dotson, but the motion was rejected.
+The council briefly discussed taking steps to fire Dotson, after Cleve Dunn added an emergency item to Wednesday's meeting, but the motion was rejected after Councilman Aaron Moak voted against it.

+"I think if we jump the gun to quick, we want a full transparency for the public to know and we want these people here so we can ask questions," Moak told WBRZ.

+At the meeting, Dotson said he never directly spoke with Mayor Broome about the Non-Disclosure Agreement.
+He said he gave the information to Kelvin Hill, who resigned from the Mayor's Office last week.

 According to a letter sent to the Metro Council by Congressman Garret Graves, East Baton Rouge Parish has $1 billion in federal funding in flood prevention.